stimulusreflex/stimulus_reflex/docs/guide/reflexes.md

 </div>
 ```

-By default, `stimulate` treats the DOM element that the controller is placed on as the **element** parameter.
+By default, `this.stimulate()` treats the DOM element that the controller is placed on as the **element** parameter.
 Instead, we use `event.target` to make the clicked button element be the source of the Reflex action.
 All combined data attributes will be picked up, and all callbacks and events will emit from the button.

 ```javascript
 import ApplicationController from './application_controller.js'